 When you reach the age of 55 you will usually be able to access your personal pension savings.
 You can choose to leave your pension funds untouched to continue growing and carry on contributing to them if you wish.
 Should you want to access your savings you will need to decide how you would like to use them to finance your retirement.
 You could take your whole fund as cash but should consider the potential tax implications of this.
 Or you could move your pension funds to an income drawdown scheme with funds invested in the markets and withdraw an income from your pension.

-Or you could opt to use your pension funds to buy an annuity to provide you with a regular guaranteed income.
+On the other hand, you could opt to use your pension funds to buy an annuity to provide you with a regular guaranteed income.
 Depending on the size and number of pension policies you have, you may be able to consider a combination of options.
 When deciding which choice may be right for you there are many things to consider.
-Here are some of the differences and similarities between drawdown and annuities to think about:
+Here are some of the differences and similarities between drawdown and lifetime annuities to think about:

 Whether you choose to drawdown or buy an annuity, you may be able to choose to take up to 25% of your savings as a tax-free lump sum.
 You can spend this how you like.